Best Homemade Naan Bread

-It’s been a while now ever since I wanted to try the Naan bread recipe.
+It’s been a while now ever since I wanted to try this homemade Naan bread recipe.
 I love making any kind of bread and flatbreads are one of my favorites.
-Slightly crisp exterior while still soft and fluffy inside this bread couldn’t have missed from my menu.
+These naan bread have a slightly crisp exterior while still soft and fluffy inside and are simply irresistible.

-Can be done simply or with spices and herbs.
+Naan can be done simply or with spices and herbs.
 Either way, it’s amazing.
 Brush it with butter and serve it as it is or with curries, stews, soups, hummus, or any other dips.
 You can even make Naan pizza or use it for sandwiches and wraps.
+We like to serve it with this Chicken Tikka Masala.

 It may seem like a complicated recipe but after you understand the process it is really easy.
 You can even double the recipe and after they are done, freeze Naans for later use.

-Hope you will try this Naan Bread recipe and enjoy these as much as we did.
+Hope you will try this homemade Naan Bread recipe and enjoy these as much as we did.
+If you do, make sure to share the photos with me on Instagram.
+Would love to see how these turn out for you.

 YOU MAY ALSO LIKE: